-Since 1985, the Gloucester Schooner Festival has eveolved adn become internationally recognized as a major maritime adn sailing event.
-The 37th Annual Gloucester Schooner Festival is organized by the Gloucester Schooner Festival Committee and Maritime Gloucester, celebrating the history and future of maritime arts and skills.
+Since 1985, the Gloucester Schooner Festival has evolved and become internationally recognized as a major maritime and sailing event.
+The 38th Annual Gloucester Schooner Festival is organized by the Gloucester Schooner Festival Committee and Maritime Gloucester, celebrating the history and future of maritime arts and skills.
 Here is the full Labor Day weekend schedule:

 All Day – The SCHOONERS ARRIVE – Gloucester Harbor with shoreside viewing

-Historic Gloucester Harbor sets the scene for the arrival of over two dozen schooners throughout the day.
+Historic Gloucester Harbor sets the scene for the arrival of over 2 dozen schooners throughout the day and.
 Spend the day viewing these wonderful vessels filling our harbor.
 Details of schooner arrival times will be provided as possible via social media.

 6:00 to 10:00pm – Gloucester Block Party – Main Street, Gloucester

-The heart of land-based activities is Maritime Heritage Day!
-Maritime Gloucester opens its campus for a day of maritime heritage, live demonstrations, schooner sails, family fun, and food.
-Plan your day at Maritime Gloucester to be part of this historic year.
-See the full Maritime Heritage Day schedule
+The heart of the Gloucester Schooner Festival’s land-based activities is Maritime Heritage Day, distributed over 3 locations in downtown Gloucester!
+Maritime Gloucester opens its campus for a day of maritime heritage, live demonstrations, schooner sails, family fun, and new this year our Heritage Galley food truck court!
+We also have schooner viewing, deck tours and community organizations at the schooner docks at 65 Rogers street and across the harbor at Ocean Alliance.
+See the full Maritime Heritage Day schedule here.

 Maritime Gloucester, 23 Harbor Loop